Esri/arcgis-maps-sdk-dotnet-samples/src/WinUI/ArcGIS.WinUI.Viewer/Samples/Data/ManageFeatures/readme.md

 ## Additional information

-When editing feature tables that are subject to database behavior (operations on one table affecting another table), it's now recommended to call these methods (apply edits & undo edits) on the `ServiceGeodatabase` object rather than on the `ServiceFeatureTable` object.
-Using the `ServiceGeodatabase` object to call these methods will prevent possible data inconsistencies and ensure transactional integrity so that all changes can be commited or rolled back.
+When editing feature tables that are subject to database behavior (operations on one table affecting another table), it's now recommended to call these methods (apply or undo edits) on the `ServiceGeodatabase` object rather than on the `ServiceFeatureTable` object.
+Using the `ServiceGeodatabase` object to call these operations will prevent possible data inconsistencies and ensure transactional integrity so that all changes can be commited or rolled back.

 ## Tags